 We accept submissions year-round and publish monthly.
 We welcome free verse, experimental, Persian style, Arabic style, tercet ghazals, and variations thereof.
 We publish only English language ghazals.
 (Learn more)

 What to submit

-- We accept simultaneous submissions.
-Please notify us immediately if your work is accepted elsewhere.
+- We no longer accept simultaneous submissions.
+Please do not submit work that is under consideration elsewhere.